playingintraffic/apu/README.md

 - Uses a reusable `play_animation()` helper
 - Fully standalone — no dependencies

-## What is APU?

-**APU** = **Animation & Prop Utility**

-It exists to save time when scripting animations.
-It does one thing: lets you visually test animation setups and export the results.

 ## Quick Install

 1. Drop it into your servers resources